-- 49. It is in your interest to disclose your disability or health condition as early as possible in the applications process17, however you are not obliged to do this.
+- 49. It is in your interest to disclose your disability or health condition as early as possible in the applications process, however you are not obliged to do this.
 We advise you to disclose this information because it gives an osteopathic educational institution the best chance of trying to meet your needs and of arranging support before the course starts.
 You can be reassured that if you do disclose this information, it is unlawful for an educational institution to discriminate against you because you have a disability. - 50.
 If you apply to an osteopathic educational institution through the Universities and Colleges Admissions Service (UCAS), you will be invited to indicate whether or not you have a disability, special need or medical condition (from a list of options), or to indicate that you do not want to give this information.
 If you disclose information about a disability or health impairment it will be held in confidence by the institution. - 51.
 Osteopathic educational institutions should consider your disability, and any reasonable adjustments that can be made to help you meet the requirements of the course, separately from considering whether you have the knowledge, skill and attributes required for entry to the course. - 52.
 Osteopathic educational institutions, like any other educational institution, have the right to set entry criteria and to conduct a selection process for entry to their programmes.
-This is because it is not in anybody's interest to admit a student -

-17 There is a useful guide available at: http://www.disabilityrightsuk.org/telling-people-you%E2%80%99re-disabled-clear-and-easy-guide-students

-- whether disabled or not who does not have a good chance of completing the course. - 53.
+This is because it is not in anybody's interest to admit a student whether disabled or not who does not have a good chance of completing the course. - 53.
 Osteopathic educational institutions also have a duty of care to all the students they enrol.
+They do not want anyone who starts the programme to fail to

+&lt;sup>17 There is a useful guide available at: www.disabilityrightsuk.org/telling-people-you%E2%80%99re-disabled-clear-and-easy-quide-students

-They do not want anyone who starts the programme to fail to complete it, or to waste their time and money on a programme that they have little likelihood of completing. - 54.
+- complete it, or to waste their time and money on a programme that they have little likelihood of completing. - 54.
 Osteopathic educational institutions must also consider patient safety.

 Osteopathy is a form of vocational education: students develop their skills and knowledge through clinical practice.
-OEIs have to be sure that students have the capability to learn osteopathy without putting patients at risk. - 55.
+Educational institutions have to be sure that students have the capability to learn osteopathy without putting patients at risk. - 55.
 Being open and trustworthy is an important element within the Osteopathic Practice Standards (OPS).
 Standard D10 of the OPS states that you must 'ensure that any problems with your own health do not affect your patients'.
 It is important to develop this self-awareness at an early stage. - 56.
 A student should understand that health conditions may affect their ability to study.
 Where students acknowledge this, and seek appropriate help and support, their health condition is far less likely to affect their progression.